kyleerhabor/assistant/README.md

 Discord bots are cool.
 Before application commands, a bot would read, validate, conform, and process messages as they were sent.
 It was very flexible, but lacked a standardized way to issue commands.
 While many bots adopted the same principles, the lack of a system breeded individualism, requiring them to adopt prefixes, syntaxes, help commands, and niches slightly differing between between one another.
 Consequently, users were forced to learn each bot's language and vocabulary.

 With application commands, many bots migrated their traditional commands to use interactions, but retained the gimmicks and complexities of their former implementations.
 For example, an `/avatar` command may display a user's avatar with links to additional formats (PNG, JPEG, WebP, and GIF) and sizes, but this is often unnecessary as it adds more information than the user needs.
 The user just wanted *some* image—not all of them in all their forms.
-The command could've been written to use optional parameters, but traditional commands using positional or named arguments (with dashes usually) are notoriously difficult to comprehend, resulting in more consults to the help command.
+The command could've been written to use optional parameters, but traditional commands using named arguments (with dashes usually) are notoriously difficult to comprehend, resulting in more consults to the help command.
 These anti-patterns are common among bots of all sizes.

 I wanted a bot capable of providing a simple interface and experience, but couldn't find one I liked.
 In protest, Assistant was created to address those issues—first class support for application commands (subcommands, groups, typed